Tesco boss says company needs culture change

-LONDON (Reuters) - Tesco (TSCO.L) needs to make changes in the way it operates, its new boss told employees after a week which saw an accounting scandal at the British grocer wipe 3 billion pounds from its stock market value.
+LONDON, Sept 26 (Reuters) - Tesco needs to make changes in the way it operates, its new boss told employees after a week which saw an accounting scandal at the British grocer wipe 3 billion pounds from its stock market value.

 In an e-mail sent to staff on Friday, Chief Executive Dave Lewis said: ”Turning our business around will require change in our culture, as well as in our processes and our brand proposition.